Abuse of Power: FSIS meat inspector accused of targeting small plants

 Legg told meat plants they could not use wooden pallets and would need to replace them with plastic ones, which again, was not a regulation.
 Riley’s determination to put end what he believes is a NR quota, left him a target.

-"I became the main target.
-[Legg's] told a number of inspectors that he wanted me out of business," Riley said.
+“I became the main target.
+(Legg) told a number of inspectors that he wanted me out of business,” Riley said.

-"For 12 years they've seen it firsthand: the overreach and the bureaucracy and the unfair circumstances that are brought down on a little Butte business that's been here for 80 or 90 years," said Fagg.
+“For 12 years they’ve seen it firsthand: the overreach and the bureaucracy and the unfair circumstances that are brought down on a little Butte business that’s been here for 80 or 90 years,” Fagg said.

 Even Legg’s superiors acknowledged there was a problem, but there was never any action taken, according to Riley.